molecule-labs/molecule/README.md

 - Exceptions and graceful termination handling.
 - Higher maintainability, reliability and flexibility compared to applications written against callback interfaces in plain Java.

-Both the [paper](#white-paper) explaining the rationale and the design principles of Molecule, and the [latest API documentation](http://molecule-labs.github.io/molecule) are available online.
+Both the [paper](#publication) explaining the rationale and the design principles of Molecule, and the [latest API documentation](http://molecule-labs.github.io/molecule) are available online.

-## White Paper
+## Publication

 [Molecule: Using Monadic and Streaming I/O to Compose Process Networks on the JVM - pdf](https://github.com/molecule-labs/molecule/raw/docs/publications/OOPSLA_2012/molecule.pdf)